I’ve had a soft spot for all things Walt Disney for as long as I can remember.

 In small, simple ways.

-I reached out for support, took a few deep breaths, and reminded myself that I didn’t have to figure it all out on my own.
+I reached out for some website support, took a few deep breaths, and reminded myself that I didn’t have to figure it all out on my own.

 And slowly but surely, things started to shift.